AnthuanetF/Micro-Challenge-MDEF24/Microchallenge1.md

 Create a system capable of capturing different data from the nature (sound, image, frequency, vibrations...) and physically represent it in patterns that in turn feed back to the system (ai)

 Original sketch:

 ![Original sketch](/recursosMicrochallenge/images/OriginalSketch.png)

 Final flowchart of the whole project after being debugged:
 ![Debbuged sketch](/recursosMicrochallenge/images/Microchallenge.JPG)

-# MicroChallenge 1: Secret Languages.
-It is possible to see the frecuencies and vibrations?
+# MicroChallenge 1: It is possible to see the frecuencies and vibrations?

 This idea emerges from the fusion of perspectives within the scientific, artistic, and technological realms, challenging current methods of research and exploration in the natural world.
 Our inspiration and curiosity to delve into the natural language through observation led us to understand that the language of our environment is often imperceptible to our human species.
 The reasons extend beyond the anthropocentric mindset and include physiological factors.